 How to Make Cornbread Stuffing

-- To a saute pan, add the butter, onions, celery, and saute momentarily before adding the garlic, herbs and seasonings, salt and pepper, and sautéing for 2 minutes more.
+- To a saute pan, add the butter, onions, celery, and saute momentarily before adding the garlic, herbs, and seasonings, salt, and pepper, and sautรฉing for 2 minutes more.

-- Add the broth, milk, stir to combine, and remove the pan from the heat.
+- Add the broth and milk, stir to combine, and remove the pan from the heat.

-- Remove the foil and bake for another 20 minutes or until lightly golden browned on top and then get ready to serve the homemade cornbread stuffing!
+- Remove the foil and bake for another 20 minutes or until lightly golden browned on top and a toothpick inserted inot the center comes out clean, and then get ready to serve the homemade cornbread stuffing!

 Why Temper the Eggs?

-Do not skip the skip of tempering because if you just add whisked eggs directly into the hot buttery mixture, you’ll wind up with scrambled eggs.
-Not good!
+Do not skip the step of tempering because if you just add whisked eggs directly into the hot buttery mixture, you’ll wind up with scrambled eggs.
+Not good!ย

 Make-Ahead Instructions